openfisca/openfisca-doc/source/simulate/profile-simulation.md

 Taking a look at the last line we profiled, we can see that:

-- Time per hit is very low —implementing a casting algorithm more efficient than the builtin `int` seems unlikely
+- time per hit is very low —implementing a casting algorithm more efficient than the builtin `int` seems unlikely
-- The range of reasonable values for the `fragment` argument is very low: 31 days, 12 months, 2021 → 2064
+- the range of reasonable values for the `fragment` argument is very low: 31 days, 12 months, 2021 → 2064
-- The are 132300 hits, and that's just for a single simulation (!)
+- there are 132300 hits, and that's just for a single simulation (!)

-So let's try to reduce the number of hits.
+So let's try to reduce the number of hits!

 Once again, we could for example: